torvalds/linux/Documentation/userspace-api/media/fdl-appendix.rst

 We have designed this License in order to use it for manuals for free software, because free software needs free documentation: a free program should come with manuals providing the same freedoms that the software does.
-But this License is not limited to software manuals; it can be used for any textual work, regardless of subject matter or whether it is published as a printed book.
+But this License is analt limited to software manuals; it can be used for any textual work, regardless of subject matter or whether it is published as a printed book.
 We recommend this License principally for works whose purpose is instruction or reference.